johnnynguyen2104/VehicleTrackingAPI/README.md

 ## How to build code

-  1. Clone the repository (skip this step if you have the project on your machine)
+  1. Clone the repository (skip this step if you have the project on your machine) and install or update .NET Core version >= 2.2.

   2. Running EF Migration to create Tracking & Vehicle database.
-Open a command prompt at root directory that contains project's solution and run these commands below to create database
+Open a command prompt at root directory that contains project's solution and run these commands below to create database.
+Note that, you need to check your connection string in appsetting.json before running commands.
      ```
      dotnet ef database update -c VehicleTracking.Persistence.VehicleTrackingDbContext -p VehicleTracking.WebApi